 - 1. In order to utilize this SMD, any existing billboards shall be removed. - 2.
 Pursuant to section 7A.10.2.B, signs greater than 50 square feet shall be reviewed by the Design Professional for conformance with these criteria and consistency with the approved Project design.
 If, in the opinion of the Design Professional, additional review by the SMD DRB is warranted, the Design Professional shall provide such recommendation to the PDSD Director. - 3.
 Any Project within the SMD may utilize the Master Sign Programs and Singular Sign Design Option, per UDC Section 7A.7.
-SMD DRB review is not required unless recommended by the Design Professional/PDSD Director. - 5.4.
-All Projects utilizing the SMD Zoning Option are considered within the General Business Category for the purposes of determining allowable signage. - 6.1.
-Any Project within the SMD may utilize the Master Sign Programs and Singular Sign Design Option, per UDC Section 7A.7. - 7.5.
-For businesses with vehicular and/or pedestrian alleyway access, the alley-facing side of the building is considered a street frontage. - 8.6.
+SMD DRB review is not required unless recommended by the Design Professional/PDSD Director. - 4.
+All Projects utilizing the SMD Zoning Option are considered within the General Business Category for the purposes of determining allowable signage. - 5.
+For businesses with vehicular and/or pedestrian alleyway access, the alley-facing side of the building is considered a street frontage. - 6.
 On eligible, individually listed and Contributing Properties, original signage design should be emulated whenever possible, including but not limited to, total sign area, exposed neon and above-parapet design.
-Signage shall be reviewed as an architectural feature of the facade by the PRS. - 9.7.
+Signage shall be reviewed as an architectural feature of the facade by the PRS. - 7.
 Existing historic signs from the Sunshine Mile period of significance (pre-1980) that are neither designated Historic Landmark Signs nor otherwise compliant with the current City Sign Standards shall be permitted.
-Restoration and/or Adaptive Reuse (change of copy) to the historic signs is permitted subject to design review by the SMD DRB. - 10.8.
-Designated Historic Landmark Signs may be relocated into the SMD facing Broadway, away from Affected Residential Properties. - 11.9.
-Projecting signs, including blade signs that are mounted on a building façade or attached to a surface perpendicular to the sign's surface and the normal flow of traffic, are permitted within the SMD.
+Restoration and/or Adaptive Reuse (change of copy) to the historic signs is permitted subject to design review by the SMD DRB. - 8.
+Designated Historic Landmark Signs may be relocated into the SMD facing Broadway, away from Affected Residential Properties. - 9.
+Projecting signs, including blade signs that are mounted on a building façade or attached to a surface perpendicular to the sign's surface and the normal flow of traffic, are permitted within the SMD. - 10.

-- 12.10.
 Painted wall signs or murals are permitted within the SMD, subject to review by the SMD DRB.
-Proposed murals on eligible, individually listed or Contributing Properties are subject to historic review per Subsection II.D.4. - 13.11.
-Signs with pan channel lettering and exposed neon are permitted as long as they are facing away from Affected Residential Properties and in conformance with the City-County Outdoor Lighting Code. - 14.12.
-Oversized "script signs" that are architecturally appropriate features of a building facade facing Broadway may be considered through the design review process. - 15.13.
-Interior signs, which are signs that are interior to a Project and not visible from the Adjacent Right-of-Way, such as within a plaza area, are not subject to regulation by the City Sign Code, although electrical permits may be required for certain sign types. - 16:14.
+Proposed murals on eligible, individually listed or Contributing Properties are subject to historic review per Subsection II.D.4.

+- 11. Signs with pan channel lettering and exposed neon are permitted as long as they are facing away from Affected Residential Properties and in conformance with the City-County Outdoor Lighting Code. - 12.
+Oversized "script signs" that are architecturally appropriate features of a building facade facing Broadway may be considered through the design review process. - 13.
+Interior signs, which are signs that are interior to a Project and not visible from the Adjacent Right-of-Way, such as within a plaza area, are not subject to regulation by the City Sign Code, although electrical permits may be required for certain sign types. - 14.
 Street banner signs, which are usually constructed of fabric, canvas, or similar material that is attached to a pole or building, are permitted as part of an overall SMD theme or wayfinding program, or they may be used to promote events within the SMD, subject to compliance with City sight visibility requirements.

-N.M.
-Environmentally Conscious Design Practices
+M. Environmentally Conscious Design Practices